awu-7/projectile-motion-simulator/README.md

 # Projectile Motion Simulator
 A physics simulator and visualizer that demonstrates how launch angles and velocities affect a projectile's trajectory.
 It can simulate millions of parameter combinations to visualize the optimal conditions for max distance and trade-offs between range and height.

-## Features
-- Vectorized computation
-- Customizable parameters
-- Multiple visualizations

-## Calculations
-Only kinematics formulas are used.
-Further comments in ```projectile_motion.py```

 ## Requirements
 - Python 3.7+
 - NumPy